Last week we posted our first blog post on how to use Zapier to create marketing automation workflows for your webinars.

 Perform a POST request to your webhook and send you webinars data in there.

-Last use case.
-Let’s use our webinar dashboard to retarget my leads in whatever channel.
+Here's one final use case.
+Let’s use our webinar dashboard to retarget leads in whatever channel.

-I could use Zapier to retarget directly, but if you’re like me you know that Zapier can only handle a certain level of complexity.
+I could use Zapier to retarget directly, but the paltform can only handle a certain level of complexity.

 So let’s just push the lead to your marketing automation software and create your own powerful retargeting process.
-Let’s just use Zapier to push your leads from one software to another (that is until we deploy our native integration ;))
+Use Zapier to push your leads from one software to another.